The time command runs another program, then displays information

 time -f "\t%E real,\t%U user,\t%S sys" ls -Fs

-To edit the file bork and have time
+To edit the file bork and have time append the elapsed time

 and number of signals to the file `log', reading the format string

-from the environment variable TIME
+from the environment variable TIME:

 export TIME="\t%E,\t%k" # If using bash or ksh setenv TIME "\t%E,\t%k" # If using csh or tcsh time -a -o log emacs bork